jeffersonvivanco/Algorithms/README.md

 * An undirected graph has no arrows and both nodes are each other neighbors.

 ### Implementing the algorithm
-* First, we make a queue and add all the nighbors of the start vertex
+* First, we make a queue and add all the neighbors of the start vertex
 * Then, while the search queue is not empty, enqeue a neighbor vertex from the search queue and check if this is the vertex we are looking for, if it is great, if not, add all of this vertex's neighbors to the search queue
-* The algorithm will keep going until thew queue is empty
+* The algorithm will keep going until the queue is empty
 * Note: You also have to keep a list of the vertices you have already checked.
 This is to avoid checking a vertex more than once or going into an infinite loop.
 * Loop at the sample breadth-first_search program at jeffersonvivanco.com in the projects section